NetworkPackets/NetworkPackets/README.md

 ## Usage 🏃‍♂️

-1. Place `packet_stats_all_interfaces.txt` in the same directory as the script
+1. Place `packet_stats_all_interfaces.txt` in the same directory as the script ( this file is automatically created )
+2. Run packets.sh in tmux or screen
-2. Open the PHP script in a browser via your web server
+3. Open the PHP script ( index.php or api.php ) in a browser via your web server
-3. View network packet statistics updated live from the log
+4. View network packet statistics updated live from the log

 ---